Shattered poster

 The inciting incident occurs at 13 minutes when Dan is released from the hospital and brought to what Judith says is their home - a luxurious estate he doesn't recognize.
 Despite Judith's reassurances, nothing feels familiar, creating profound disorientation and fear..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Dan discovers a key in his belongings that doesn't fit anything in the house.
+This shows the protagonist's commitment to Dan discovers a key in his belongings that doesn't fit anything in the house.
 He decides to actively investigate his past rather than passively accept Judith's version, hiring private investigator Gus Klein to help uncover the truth., moving from reaction to action.

 The Collapse moment at 73 minutes (74% through) represents the emotional nadir.
 Here, Gus Klein is murdered by the conspirators to stop the investigation.
 Dan finds Gus's body and evidence of the full conspiracy.
-He's now alone, hunted by people who have already killed twice, with no one left to trust., demonstrates the protagonist at their lowest point.
+He's now alone, hunted by people who have already killed twice, with no one left to trust., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 79 minutes initiates the final act resolution at 81% of the runtime.
 Dan finds conclusive evidence of the conspiracy and realizes that Judith and Jeb plan to kill him once they secure Dan Merrick's fortune.
 He decides to turn the tables, using their greed and his knowledge of their plan against them., demonstrating the transformation achieved throughout the journey.